s-j-v-zelst/research/README.md

 # Research

-In this repository I will publish results of experiments perforemd for the purpose of academic publications.
+In this repository I will publish results of experiments performed for the purpose of academic publications.